Mob War is a 1989 USA action crime film by J Christian Ingvordsen. With Jake LaMotta, Johnny Stumper and David Henry Keller.

 UK: The Theatrical version was passed 18 uncut for:

-What follows is some of the most gripping, suspenseful filmmaking since Alfred Hitchcock.
-From the dramatic, disorientating, and humorous scene that introduces the film, right through to the many rapid-fire plot twists at
+is some of the most gripping, suspenseful filmmaking since Alfred Hitchcock.
+From the dramatic, disorientating, and humorous scene that introduces the film, right through to the many rapid-fire plot twists at the end.

-Mute Witness is the perfect film to watch on Halloween.
-It combines subtle humour with pure suspense, has a very twisted plot, without being over-elaborate, has a good bit of blood and gore for those who would
+is the perfect film to watch on Halloween.
+It combines subtle humour with pure suspense, has a very twisted plot, without being over-elaborate, has a good bit of blood and gore for those who would prefer.

 Passed 18 after 7s of BBFC cuts for: